MicrosoftDocs/memdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

         - Content URL

 > [!IMPORTANT]
+> - Some  website features may not work when using it as a custom tab in Software Center.
+Make sure to test the results before deploying this to clients. <!--519659-->
->  Software Center branding is synchronized with the Intune service every 14 days.
+> - Software Center branding is synchronized with the Intune service every 14 days.
 Therefore, there might be a delay before changes you make in Intune are displayed in Configuration Manager.

 ###  Step 5: Verify that the Application Catalog is operational
  Use the following procedures to verify that the Application Catalog is operational.
 You can use the Application Catalog directly from a browser or from Software Center.